SeaQL/seaql.github.io/SeaStreamer/docs/01-introduction/03-sea-streamer.md

 ### Stream URL

-In SeaStreamer streams are resources, and can be accessed through a URL comprises (protocol, host, stream).
+In SeaStreamer streams are resources, and can be accessed through a URL comprising (protocol, host, stream).
 An example stream URL is `kafka://streamer.sea-ql.org:12345/my_stream`.

 ## Consumer